trek-view/basecamp/_posts/2022-07-29-historic-weather-data-lookup.md

 https://api.weatherstack.com/historical?access_key=REDACTED&query=54.5255907,-3.003587&historical_date=2022-07-13&hourly=1&units=m&interval=1
 ```

-The response contains a few sections that are well suited to be used with Explorer.
+The response contains a few sections that are well suited for my use-case...

 1. The location of the weather station